DanNixon/voile/README.md

 ## To Do

-- Add existing tags as commented line in editor (for autocompletion)
 - Option to auto-set title from page title
 - "Quick add" command (copies URL from clipboard, gets name from page title, takes tags from arguments)
 - Editing via flags